 Yoann confesses to a maniacal obsession with preparation, engineering and analysis; his competitors, on the other hand, are more likely to remember his daring moves and his extraordinary endurance.
 In the race, Yoann demonstrates mental and athletic resources that go beyond the analytical profile he likes to give himself.
 In the final analysis, Yoann puts his physical resistance and athletic condition at the service of an enormous tactical lucidity - reinforced, in difficult moments, by the certainty of an irreproachable preparation.

-At present, Yoann has his sights set on the next edition of the Vendée Globe, with his brand new IMOCA monohull Paprec Arkéa, built to perform in this single-handed round the world race.
+At present, Yoann has his sights set on the next edition of the Vendée Globe, with his brand new IMOCA monohull Paprec Arkéa (Koch-Conq), built to perform in this single-handed round the world race.

-After the launch of his new machine in February 2023, Yoann Richomme will face his competitors on the water for the first time in the Guyader Bermuda 1000 Race on 7th May.
+After launching his new machine in February 2023, Yoann Richomme takes on his rivals on the water for the first time in the Guyader Bermuda 1000 Race, with Yann Eliès as co-skipper.
+The two men finished sixth before taking second place in the Rolex Fastnet Race.